 Workshops conducted by professional potters are held throughout the year, as are regular members’ events.
 An extensive program of day and evening classes is run for adults, and after-school, Saturday and school holiday classes for children.
 Special interest classes, e.g. glazes, kiln firing, sculpture, are also offered.

-The society is managed by a volunteer Board, a Director, two Workshop Managers assisted by an enrolments officer, and the WAC Program Manager.
+The society is managed by a volunteer Board, a Director, two Workshop Managers, two Enrolments Officers, and the Gallery and Visitor Services Manager.
 A strong team of experienced teachers are supported in the workshop by learning support assistants, particularly in the children’s holiday program.
-Other society activities, such as editing the monthly newsletter, organising members’ events and workshops, are handled by volunteers from the membership.
+Other society activities, such as editing the monthly newsletter, organising members’ events and workshops, are often handled by volunteers from the membership.

 A selected exhibition of members’ work is held annually.